salmanshuaib/PIG/+1_SYNCHRO/pig validated at Amazon.md

 effort and intelligence.
 +++ That given two intelligent Entities, COMMUNICATION is possible.
 +++ That the external world, as Neuroscience affirms, is modulated by our brain.
-+++ Constancy: repetition/practice causes energy to swirl around that which is repeated; expanding Power.
++++ Constancy: Repetition causes energy to swirl around that which is repeated; expanding Power*.
 +++ POWER is a phenomenon, otherwise known as Feeling, that seeks to extricate a hero/heroin from The Task Precedent.
 Unit: Excalibur.
 Subunit: Watt.

+NOTE00: Constancy is needed at, for example your workplace, to activate pig's ability.
+You must realize you are ONLY [accountable] to POWER: a [caring] principle.
+Nonetheless, POWER is [exercised] through agency.
+What I am saying is, you must learn to stand your ground.

 NOTE0: On my way back from work, I noticed a man going under his truck to fix it.
 I had the urge to proceed toward him, but seeing the traffic and reeasoning that he could call CAA himself - I did not.
 Nonetheless, I realized later that